 - Control – Pull-printing requires a PIN number or other control to release a print job at the device increasing security and reducing the number of unclaimed jobs.

 - Update – Keep firmware and security updates current and confirmed as legitimate.

 - Manage – Use software to manage devices, access, and security compliance.

 Leaving your printer unprotected is like leaving the back door unlocked.
 Keep your printer security at the same level as the rest of your network to prevent cyberattacks.
-Want to learn more?
-Give an Atlantic, Tomorrow’s Office representative a call today and let us show you how to keep your network safe and secure.
+Contact us today to help you secure your print environment.